renanakashima/googlestep/Week2/README.md

 - Trees enable searching for nearby objects as well (aware of relations)

 Question 3:
+Design a cache that achieves the following operations with mostly O(1) When a pair of <URL, Web page> is given, find if the given pair is contained in the cache or not If the pair is not found, insert the pair into the cache after evicting the least recently accessed pair
 - Doubly Linked List combined with Hash Tables